This is the full workflow: define components, write processors, wire them into a world, run it.

 Shared State via Resources

-Processors can share configuration and services through the world's Resources container:
+Processors can share configuration and services through staged resources:

 from dataclasses import dataclass